 Prior to removing the child from public school:

-The parent/guardian must submit written notification of establishment of the home-based program to the appropriate administrator 14 days before the program is established, and resubmit notification on an annual basis as long as the child or children are being educated in a home-based environment.
+The parent/guardian must submit a written notification of the establishment of the home-based program to the appropriate administrator 14 days before the program is established, and resubmit the notification on an annual basis as long as the child or children are being educated in a home-based environment.
+Upon approval of the home school program, the parent/guardian must notify in writing, their student’s school office with the intent to unenroll their student from said school.

-The parent/guardian must certify in writing, on an application form provided by the District, the name, age, place of residence, and number of hours of attendance of each child in the program.
+If your student is intending on a home education program for the current school year (2022-2023), please use the following form.
+The parent/guardian must certify in writing, on a 2022-2023 application form provided by the District, the name, age, place of residence, and the number of hours of attendance of each child in the program.
+You may also mail in your Homeschool Plan to the Office of Teaching and Learning, 120 Meriam Road, Concord MA 01742.

 The Superintendent or designee shall give the notice to produce records required by law if there is probable cause to believe the program is not in compliance with the law.
 Factors to be considered by the Superintendent or designee deciding whether or not to approve a home school proposal may be: